Comment on page

 The interface language of OpenCutList is independent of the installed version of SketchUp.
-You may select among English, French, German, Italian, Russian, Spanish, Portuguese, Czech, Polish, Dutch or Vietnamese.
+You may select among English, French, German, Italian, Russian, Spanish, Portuguese, Czech, Polish, Dutch, Vietnamese or Ukrainian.
 An experimental version of Arabic and Hebrew is also available (currently without RTL interface).
 If an OpenCutList language matches the language of your SketchUp installation, it will be displayed at the top of the drop down selection.
 You must close and reopen the OpenCutList window for this change to be applied.

 The Global Preferences apply to all future SketchUp sessions, until you change them.